 This course is designed to be a capstone course for Farrier Science, focusing on specialty and therapeutic work.
 Both shoeing and forging will be implemented into this laboratory-oriented course.
-Preparation for the American Farriers Association advanced certification exams will be a part of this course.
-Prerequisite: FAS 122.
+Preparation for

 FAS 233 Farrier Craftsmanship Therapeutics (3)

 This laboratory-oriented course is designed to instruct students in the craftsmanship of forging therapeutic and pathological horseshoes for common lameness.
 From measuring the feet to choosing the material for construction in building the shoes, students will practice the processes used to make therapeutic horseshoes.
 This course should be taken concurrently with FAS 223.
 Prerequisite: FAS 131.